 If you think you might have an occupational asthma compensation claim you should contact a specialist solicitor immediately to advise if you are in time to make a claim.

-The examples I give below relate to the pain and suffering element only of your asthma compensation claim (which must be verified by an independent medical expert instructed by your solicitor) .
-The examples are for claims which settle in 2010:
+The examples we give relate to the pain and suffering element only of your asthma compensation claim (which must be verified by an independent medical expert instructed by your solicitor).
+The examples are for claims which settle in 2020:

-Asthma which is considered only mild will attract a compensation settlement of between: £1,000 - £3,300
+Asthma which is considered only mild with symptoms lasting a few months – may include bronchitis (chest cold with coughing).
+Mild asthma can attract a compensation settlement of between: £1,000 – £4,500

-Asthma from chemical exposure which is stronger than mild, but which you recover from a time after your exposure to chemicals has ceased.
-You could expect an asthma compensation claim of: £3,300 - £12,300
+Asthma from chemical or other irritating vapour exposure, which have mild symptoms, which persist after your exposure to chemicals has ceased.
+You could expect an asthma compensation claim to be calculated between: £4,500 – £16,800

 Summary of asthma compensation claim amounts